 I personally believe that the joy of photography is that you’ll see way more sunrises and sunsets than the average person.
 You’ll seek out wondrous scenes, and put in extra effort so you can capture and show it to the world.
 And one of the great questions for every photographer is should I go at sunrise?
 Or at sunset?

-There is no optical or quality difference between the light at sunrise and sunset.
+As a general rule, there is no optical difference between the light at sunrise and sunset.
 Sunrise casts light from East to West, while sunset casts light from West to East.
-Sunrises are harder to capture because they require waking up early, and getting to your while it’s still dark.
-For this reason, many photographers treasure sunrise photos more than sunsets.
+The biggest difference will come from the direction of shadows, and which objects are lit up in golden light

 That’s the crux of it.
 There is no change in the light between sunrise and sunset — within the same region, Earth’s atmosphere will reflect light evenly no matter which side the sun is on.
 But there’s a major difference in the amount of effort that goes into capturing a sunrise.